Last Updated on September 19, 2023 by Karl Thompson

 This information should be useful for both families and households and for exploring the strengths and limitations of social surveys for research methods…

-Attitudes to marriage surveys
+Attitudes to non-traditional families

 Back in 1989, seven people in ten (70%) felt that people should be married if they want to have children, compared with less two in ten (17%) who disagreed.

-What are the strengths of this survey (focussing on this one question)?
+What are the strengths of this survey

-- I’m tempted to say the validity is probably quite good, as this isn’t a particularly sensitive topic, and the focus of the question is the ‘generalised other’, so there should be no social desirability.
+- I’m tempted to say the validity is probably quite good, as this isn’t a particularly sensitive topic, and the focus of the questions is the ‘generalised other’, so there should be no social desirability.

 - Representativeness seems to be OK – NatCen sampled a range of ages, and people with different political views, so we can compare all that too – no surprises here btw – the old and the conservatives are more likely to be in favour of marriage.

 The question above is so generalised, it might give us a false impression of how liberal people are.
 I wonder how much the results would change if you made the questions more personal – would you rather your own son/ daughter should be married before they had children?
 Or just different – ‘all other things being equal, it’s better for children to be brought up by married parents, rather than by non-married-parents’ – and then likehert scale it.
 Of course that question itself is maybe just a little leading….